ntwari-egide/ntwari-egide/README.md

 # :handshake: Hello!
 My name is Ntwari Egide I live in Rwanda

-## I am a Full-Stack Software Engineer,Certified scrum master,JavaScript Open source developer,Co-founder of Yombi
+## I am a full-stack software engineer, certified scrum master, JavaScript Open source developer, co-founder of Yombi
 ### About me
 I am a software engineer willing to be one of IT entrepreneurs , I am expert in building front end web apps using JavaScript - React Js,Vuejs, Angular js , Back end development using Java - Spring Boot and Jhipster , Php especially Laravel intergration with Vuejs , javaScript - Nodejs,Nest Js,Kafka Js